Security and privacy for the cloud management gateway

 This article includes security and privacy information for the Configuration Manager cloud management gateway (CMG).
 For more information, see Overview of cloud management gateway.

 The CMG accepts and manages connections from CMG connection points.
 It uses mutual authentication using certificates and connection IDs.

 The CMG accepts and forwards client requests using the following methods:

-Pre-authenticates connections using mutual HTTPS with the PKI-based client authentication certificate or Azure AD.
+Pre-authenticates connections using mutual HTTPS with the PKI-based client authentication certificate or Azure Active Directory (Azure AD).

 IIS on the CMG VM instances verifies the certificate path based on the trusted root certificates that you upload to the CMG.

 If you enable certificate revocation, IIS on the VM instance also verifies client certificate revocation.
 For more information, see Publish the certificate revocation list.